realA10001986/Time-Circuits-Display/README.md

 This selects whether a GPIO pin is activated upon a time-travel in order to play synchronized time travel sequences on other props.
 See [here](#controlling-other-props)

-##### &#9654; Increased GPS update rate
+##### &#9654; Provide GPS speed for wireless props

-Some [BTTF-Network](#bttf-network-bttfn) clients query the TCD for GPS speed, such as CircuitSetup's upcoming SID.
-Check this option if such clients are connected, so that they get more frequent GPS speed updates (twice per second vs once every 5 seconds).
+Some [BTTF-Network](#bttf-network-bttfn) clients query the TCD for GPS speed, such as CircuitSetup's upcoming FC and SID.
+Check this option if such clients are connected, so that they get frequent GPS speed updates.

 ##### &#9654; Play time travel sounds